-The 54 member agencies operate the program through competitive grants awarded by the United States Department of Labor.
-Members serve agricultural workers in 49 states and Puerto Rico—only Alaska has no program.
+53 member agencies operate the program through competitive grants awarded by the United States Department of Labor.
+Members serve agricultural workers in 43 states and Puerto Rico.
+Alaska has never had a program, and in 2024 the program was discontinued in Hawaii, Massachusetts, Rhode Island, New Hampshire, and Oklahoma.
+California has seven member agencies, while Florida’s program is not a part of AFOP.

 Most members also serve farmworkers in other ways, including Head Start, health, pesticide safety, education, ESOL, housing, and economic development.